AI Agent Building skill

 def agent(state: AgentState) -> AgentState:

-def check_approval_needed(state: AgentState) -> str:
+def route_after_agent(state: AgentState) -> str:

 last = state["messages"][-1]

-for tc in last.tool_calls:
+if any(tc["name"] == "create_order" for tc in last.tool_calls):

-return "needs_approval"
+return "approval"

 return "tools"